Iran returns passport of detained British charity worker, UK lawmaker says | DW | 15.03.2022

 "I also understand that there is a British negotiating team in Tehran right now," she added.

 Zaghari-Ratcliffe was taken into custody at Tehran's airport in April 2016 and convicted of plotting to overthrow the Iranian government.
-She, along with her supporters and human rights groups, have rebuked these allegations.
+She, along with her supporters and human rights groups, have refuted these allegations.

 Earlier in 2021, Zaghari-Ratcliffe was sentenced to an extra 12 months in prison on charges of spreading "propaganda against the system" for participating in a protest outside the Iranian Embassy in London in 2009.